MSUM no longer requiring ACT or SAT scores for admission

-MOORHEAD, MN (Valley News Live) - High school students looking to attend Minnesota State University Moorhead will see some changes when applying for the fall semester.
+High school students looking to attend Minnesota State University Moorhead will see some changes when applying for the fall semester.

 They will no longer need to submit ACT or SAT scores.